Standard Poker Chip Values and Colors

 • T$5,000,000 – Grey & Pink

-When looking at the color schemes, the dominant color goes first, and the “trim” is the second color.
+When looking at the color schemes, the dominant color is listed first, and the trim is the second color.
 For example, the T$100 chip is predominantly black, but it has a blue trim around the edges.

-The value of these chips is subject to change, as the WSOP will sometimes reassign chips for televised final tables.
+The value of these chips is subject to change, as the WSOP will sometimes reassign chip values for televised final tables.

 EPT